KiOSPTPython/9.modules-and-packages/README.md

 Publishing to PyPI requires we register on PyPI's site, create a source distribution and then upload it using our credentials.
 Start off by installing `twine` using `pip`.
 Twine will let us securely communicate with PyPI using HTTPS, hiding our credentials from plain sight.
 Setuptools can also upload to PyPI but, it uses HTTP.
 Create your source distribution folder using `python setup.py sdist`.
 This will create a `dist` folder with our distribution which we'll soon upload.
 We'll be using test.pypi.org (which purges every so often) to test publishing to PyPI and avoid affecting the real index.
-Register at https://test.pypi.org/account/register/.
+Register at the [PyPI test](https://test.pypi.org/account/register/).
 While in your package directory, upload your dist using
 ```
 twine upload --repository-url https://test.pypi.org/legacy/ dist/*
 ```
 The parameter `--repository-url https://test.pypi.org/legacy/` tells twine to upload to an alternate site, the PyPI testing address.
 Without this parameter, it will upload to the conventional PyPI.
-The project will be avaialble at https://test.pypi.org/project/<project_name>
+The project will be avaialble at `https://test.pypi.org/project/<project_name>`.

 Now, you can install your package using